TwoFistedJustice/peyton_place/readme.md

 approve of Allison's friendship with PWT Selena.

 **Tomas Makris**: New Yorker.
 36yo.
 Honest, hot-tempered, good looking, very intelligent.
 Principal of schools.
 English teacher.
 Bested Leslie Harrington.
 6'4", muscular, fit, 212 lbs.
 Worked a year at a steel mill for the experience, despite having a Master's degree from Columbia.
+A bit rapey.
+Lives above Rev Fitzgerald.

 **Buck McCracken**: Sherriff

 **Henry McCracken**: Buck's brother and one of the town drunks.
 Youngish, rakish when cleaned up.

+**Father O'Brien**: local Catholic priest.

 **Little Norman Page**: bully magnet. "worse than a bastard-child"

-**Evelyin Page** Norman's manipulative mother.
+**Evelyn Page** Norman's manipulative mother.
 Possibly Oakleigh's blood relative, unclear but implied.

 **Oakleigh Page** dead as a doornail.
 Former ladies man.
 Father of Little Norman and the Page Sisters.